sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 Thermalctld is monitoring temperatures, monitoring fan speed and allowing policies to control the fan speed.

 #### Functional Requirement
 1. There are multiple temperature sensors that need to be monitored.
-All these need to be available on the control-card.
+All these need to be available on the Supervisor.
-    * Temperature sensors are on the control-card
+    * Temperature sensors are on the Supervisor
     * Temperature sensors are on the line-card
     * Temperature sensors are on the SFMs.
-2. All thermal sensor info should be available to the control-card.
+2. All thermal sensor info should be available to the Supervisor.
-3. The FAN control is limited to the control-card.
+3. The FAN control is limited to the Supervisor.
 The Fan algorithm could be implemented as part of thermal-policy or by the platform.

 ![Tempearature and Fan Control](pmon-chassis-images/pmon-chassis-distributed-thermalctld.png)

 #### Proposal
 1. Chassisd notified line-card up/down events are subscribed up Thermalctld.
 2. All local temperatures sensors are recorded on both control and line-cards for monitoring.
-The control-card monitors temperature sensors of SFMs.
+The Supervisor monitors temperature sensors of SFMs.
-3. Chassisd on control-card will periodically fetch/subscribe the thermal-sensors info from each of the line-cards.
-Alternately, the thermalctld on line-card can directly update the DB on the control-card.
+3. Chassisd on Supervisor will periodically fetch/subscribe the thermal-sensors info from each of the line-cards.
+Alternately, the thermalctld on line-card can directly update the DB on the Supervisor.
-5. The local-temperatures of control-card, line-cards and fabric-cards are passed onto the Fan-Control algorithm.
+5. The local-temperatures of the Supervisor, line-cards and fabric-cards are passed onto the Fan-Control algorithm.
 6. The fan-control algorithm can be implemented ina PMON or ina the platform-driver.

 Changes in thermalctld would follow one of the 2 approaches:
 1. Have a TemperatureUpdater class for each line-card.
-Each of the updater class will fetch the values for all temperature senosors of the line-card from the REDIS-DB of the line-card and update the DB on the control-card.
+Each of the updater class will fetch the values for all temperature senosors of the line-card from the REDIS-DB of the line-card and update the DB on the Supervisor.
-2. The TemperatureUpdater class in each line-card will update the local-DB on its card as well as the global-DB on the control-card.
+2. The TemperatureUpdater class in each line-card will update the local-DB on its card as well as the global-DB on the Supervisor.

 We have chosen to take Approach 2.
 A GLOBAL_STATE_DB will be added in the chassis-redis instance similar to the STATE_DB in the local-redis instance.